TINY HOUSE: WSD rebuilds lives at Dalhart

 Why tiny houses?
 And why the Dalhart Unit?

 In early 2018, a team of educators led by WSD Principal T. Craiker recognized a solution was needed for a difficult staffing and housing problem confronting Dalhart Unit employees, many of whom reside out of state.
 Geographically, Dalhart is in the upper portion of the Texas Panhandle and is one of the most remotely located Texas Department of Criminal Justice (TDCJ) facilities.
 The Dalhart Unit is closer to six other states — Colorado, Kansas, Nebraska, New Mexico, Oklahoma and Wyoming — than it is to Austin, the Texas capitol.

 With agency recruitment efforts attracting new hires from far and wide, TDCJ employees discovered that most temporary housing choices were in high-rent areas.
 That is when the WSD team of educators brainstormed creative and efficient ways to solve the problem.

 "Building tiny houses for TDCJ staff seemed like the only logical answer," Craiker says.
 "You can throw money at any problem, but when you throw creativity and innovation into the mix, the functional and economic aspects of a project come together in new ways."

-How did the responsibility for building tiny houses get assigned to offenders?
+How did the responsibility for building tiny houses get assigned to residents?

 "The Windham team met with WSD Superintendent Dr. C. Carpenter and Dalhart Unit Warden B. Thompson, explaining the importance of providing housing for officers who may even come from out of state.
 They also discussed the vital need for creating a pre-release career path for students by increasing their work experience.
 Everyone was on board with the idea," Craiker says.